david-millett/boku-no-style/README.md

 error handling
 wanted the app to work on mobile screens as well as desktop avoiding errors on show page required time and effort - to make sure that certain info only showed when the relevant user was logged in.
+With mobile and desktop views in mind, have to strive to create a design that looks good across two different viewpoints.
+Some, like the brands index and profile pages, immediately scaled well between the two views.
+The show page was one I found most difficult to get right - I liked the way it looked on mobile view but not as a bigger screen the positioning of the cards... position took a bit of gettin my head around. getting the text to sit in the centre of the brand cards required the card to be relativelypositioned.
+These would then scroll over the nav header whenever I tried to set it to be `sticky` at the top of the page.
+After some research, I discovered that setting a z-value could help with this. show page - looked good on small screen style, but scales to full width badly.
+This is something I want to research further as I believe it's really important.

+day 6
+error handling
+add gallery pics
+check his image changes
+homepage
+remove references to logo
+delete dead code
+check requirements
+some responsive bits